alexandair/entra-powershell-docs/docs/conceptual/migration-guide.md

 ## Use compatibility mode with Enable-EntraAzureADAlias

 The `Enable-EntraAzureADAlias` cmdlet enables compatibility mode through aliases.
 By default, Enable-EntraAzureADAlias only enables compatibility aliases for the current Microsoft Entra PowerShell session.
-For more information, see the [Enable-EntraAzureADAlias][enable-azuread-alias] reference documentation.
+For more information, see the [Enable-EntraAzureADAlias](/powershell/entra-preview/microsoft.graph.entra/enable-entraazureadalias) reference documentation.

 To use Microsoft Entra PowerShell with your existing AzureAD PowerShell scripts, replace the `Connect-AzureAD` command with the three lines provided.